GWC-DCMB/curriculum-notebooks/paper/paper.md

 practice, providing further opportunity for practical experience implementing the coding skill at hand and testing learners' understanding of the content.

-This curriculum was originally developed for in-person instruction, but the onset of the COVID-19 pandemic necessitated restructuring to a virtual format.
-To better facilitate virtual instruction, we switched to a flipped classroom.
+To better facilitate virtual instruction during the COVID-19 pandemic, we switched to a flipped classroom.

-We provide video recordings of instructors teaching the lesson notebooks as if they were live coding in the classroom.
-Learners then watch videos of instructors explaining the material through "live" coding and code along in the lesson notebook with while watching the video.
+Prior to meeting, learners watch videos of instructors explaining the material through "live" coding and code along in the lesson notebook with while watching the video.
 Each video shows the Jupyter notebook alongside the instructor themselves teaching.
 Learners then complete a practice notebook corresponding to the lesson.
-This format allowed learners to explore the material individually before meeting together.
-Instructors then spend the virtual meeting time answering questions and reviewing the core concepts in the practice exercises.
+During the virtual meeting time, instructors answer questions and review the core concepts in the practice exercises.
 This virtual format is especially beneficial because it 1) allows learners to learn at their own pace, and 2) enables dissemination of our curriculum to a wider audience interested in learning introductory Python programming for data